zwt4pb/dsprojectjterm2/README.md

 ## Background Research:

 We decided to explore the similarities and differences in sentiment patterns between three influential artists generally in the Pop music genre!
+Each group member selected an artist to analyze.
+All three have heavily influenced pop music, and ultimately, we just thought it would be fun to analyze these iconic artists in the pop category.

 - **Lady Gaga**: Stefani Joanne Angelina Germanotta, 38 years old, is known for her versatility in music and her image reinventions.
 She has strong musical influences in pop, dance-pop, and electronic genres.
 She gained popularity in 2008 through her debut single “Just Dance.”
 She has also acted in *A Star is Born*, which featured her most popular song “Shallow,” as well as *Joker: Folie à Deux,* from which albums *Harlequin* and the Joker soundtrack originated.